fpigeonjr/frank-pigeon-blog/content/posts/2021-use-reducer/index.md

 }
 ```

-The mistake on the button onClick() method is that by using `setUser({admin: true})` is that this will overwrite the object and you'll lose the id, firstName, lastName, city, state, and email key/value pairs.
-It will only write the admin key/value pair.
-Not what we want.
+The mistake on the button onClick() method is that by using `setUser({admin: true})` this will overwrite the object and you'll lose the id, firstName, lastName, city, state, and email key/value pairs.
+It will only write the admin key/value pair. _Not what we want_.

 ![devtools](./devtools.png)